dawsers/hyprscroller/README.md

 `begin` or `beginning`, `e` or `end`.
 So you can focus or move windows/columns in a direction or to the beginning or end or the row.

+Additionally, `movewindow` accepts an additional, optional, parameter: `nomode` If `nomode` is added to the dispatcher, movement will **only** move the active window, leaving its column intact, regardless of which *mode* (row/column) you are currently in.
+The movement will be like this:

+If the window is in some column with other windows, any `left` or `right` movement will `expel` it to that side, creating a new column with just that window.
+Moving it again will `admit` it in the column in the direction of movement, and so on.
+Moving the window `up` or `down` will simply move it in its current column.

 ## Resizing